StenlyTU/LFCS-official/stuff/EssentialCommands.md

 Directories are lists of names assigned to i-nodes.
 A directory contains an entry for itself, its parent, and each of its children.

-Each i-nodes is identified by a unique i-node numbers
+Each i-nodes is identified by a unique i-node numbers.

 *To summarize*: directory contains filenames, that is associated to i-node, that contains reference to data block.